SakiiCode/lv_bevy_ecs/README.md

 }
 ```

 5. Last thing is a Schedule instance with `LvglSchedule::new()`.
-Then call in every loop cycle
+Then call it in every loop cycle

 ```rust
 let schedule = LvglSchedule::new();